murugapl/manage-vaccinations-in-schools-guidance/app/guide/gillick.md

 If the child is assessed as Gillick competent, you still need to add a consent response:

-1. Scroll to the Consent response section on the child’s record and click on **Get consent response**.
+1. Under the Consent response section on the child’s record and click on **Get verbal consent**.

 ![Screenshot of selecting a Gillick competent child.](/assets/images/session-consent-gillick-competent.png)